 With the growth of industry and the migration of people from cities to cities in search of work, there has been a steady increase in the problem of adequate housing and unsanitary living conditions.
 These reasons have led to an increase in pollution factors.

 Air pollution is a major issue in today's world.
 Smoke from factory chimneys and cars pollutes the air we breathe.
-Gases such as carbon dioxide, carbon monoxide, and sulfur dioxide are released into the atmosphere, causing serious damage to the human body, plants and animals.
-Dry farm waste, dry grass, leaves and coal used as fossil fuels in our valleys also produce harmful gases.
+Gases such as carbon dioxide, carbon monoxide, and sulfur dioxide are released into the atmosphere, causing serious damage to the human body, plants, and animals.
+Dry farm waste, dry grass, leaves, and coal used as fossil fuels in our valleys also produce harmful gases.
 Acid rain is caused by an excess of sulfur dioxide in the air.

 Water pollution is one of the most serious environmental problems.
 Waste from growing industries and sewage is not treated properly before being dumped into rivers and other water sources, thus creating pollution.
 Excessive fertilizer and pesticide farming practices also pollute water bodies.

 The next source of pollution is soil.
 Waste such as plastic, polythene, bottles, etc. creates soil pollution and makes the soil less fertile.
-In addition, the dumping of human and animal carcasses, washing clothes and dishes adds to the story.
+In addition, the dumping of human and animal carcasses, and washing clothes and dishes add to the story.
 It is a very dangerous environmental factor as it affects the reproduction and production of local and national food.

 This is a very subtle form of pollution.
 All human activity plays a major role in noise pollution.
 Car horns, loudspeakers, music systems, and industrial activities contribute to this issue.